 Ito Romo was born and raised on the border in Laredo, Texas.
 His recent work, dubbed “Chicano Gothic” and “Chicano Noir,” shows the dark and gritty life along Interstate 35 through South Texas, where his family has lived for nine generations since 1750.
-He lives in San Antonio and is Associate Professor of English and Communication Studies at St. Mary’s University.
+He lives in San Antonio and is Associate Professor of English Language and Literature at St. Mary’s University.
 Romo received his PhD from Texas Tech University’s Creative Writing Program and was recently inducted into the Texas Institute of Letters.
 He is the author of The Border is Burning (2013) and El Puente / The Bridge (2001), both published by University of New Mexico Press.

 Loners, families, fathers, wives—anyone who lives on the border between Mexico and the United States also lives on a border of violence and complexity.
 Here a master of Chicano noir explores that world in lean and haunting stories that you will never forget. (cover art by Vincent Valdez)

 “The Border is Burning is a ferocious portrait of San Antonio and Laredo and the landscape in-between.
 Filled with desperation and despair told in sparse, gritty language and dialogue that is remarkable for its authenticity, Ito Romo’s stories are like scenes suddenly flashed in a lightning storm, sharp and brilliant like shards of glass on a highway.
 These stories will be compared to Raymond Carver, but their true lineage is from Juan Rulfo.
 Without any sentimentality, yet with a lot of heart, Ito Romo takes us to the belly of the beast.”—Sandra Cisneros, author of The House on Mango Street

 “Romo’s short stories cut the reader like a knife.
 His dark and authentic vision of life along the border